enonic/uitest-contenttypes/README.md

-# Application that contains content types for ui-testing for Enonic XP
+# Application that contains content types for ui-testing for Content Studio

 To build the application: